 Ok, everything packed up and on the bike, time to go!

 After a few hours in the saddle it’s good to get off and stretch a bit, walk around some and work the kinks out – and isn’t this randomly appropriate???
 Here is our first stop, I’m telling you real life is stranger than fiction.
 There is no way you could ever plan this stuff!

 Lunch stop… and a wonderful find at that.
 Absolutely love these places that are NOT chains or some kind of syndication of blahness.
 Unique foods and atmospheres owned by real people who are there every day ‘making it work’.

 The gal that owned the restaurant spent some time in Michigan before following family back east.
 Having grown up the the Midwest it was so much fun to hear her talk about living there and the things she noticed as someone looking in.

-I would encourage you to deliberately shift from the ‘bigs’ to the ‘smalls’ if you don’t already follow this pattern.
+I would encourage you to deliberately shift from the ‘bigs’ to the ‘smalls’.
 Most of the complaints about inequality and the injustice of the 1% are made by people who’s purchasing decisions create the those very same 1%.
 Stop!
 Buy local from a small business and guess what?
 The curve flattens.

-Well, we delayed the rain gear as long as possible, caught a few drops here and there over the last few miles then eventually ran into this.
-Stop and suited up… It’s really not that nice riding inside a ‘zip lock bag’ through a sauna!
+Well, we delayed the rain gear as long as possible, caught a few drops here and there over the last few miles then eventually ran into this and had to stop and suit up… It’s really not that nice riding inside a ‘zip lock bag’ through a sauna!
 While no rain gets in, it’s still not exactly dry so I’m not sure what the real point of the rain gear is???

 Really didn’t take that long to break out the other side of the storm.
 So incredible to watch the wispy little clouds forming, fading, and reforming in the river valley.
 Such a dynamic and incredible world we live in.